-An image that is located within an ordinary HREF anchor tag can be clicked to follow the link, but you follow that same link no matter where within the image your mouse pointer was when you clicked the button.
+An image that is located within an ordinary HREF anchor tag can be clicked to follow the link, but thast link will be followed no matter where within the image your mouse pointer was when you clicked.
 An image map is a single image that provides multiple links: the result of clicking in the image depends on the precise location of the mouse pointer at the time it was clicked.

-The procedure for preparing the required files is straightforward, but several parts of it can be tedious.
-It is discussed in detail in Appendix III.
+The procedure for preparing the required files is discussed in detail in Imagemaps on Front-Door Servers.

-On ww2 (and wws2, of course), you can also control the access to your Web pages based on Ohio ID.
+On ww2 and wws2 you can control the access to your Web pages based on Ohio ID.
 There are two requirements: that the server configurations be correctly adjusted, and that you create and maintain a text file with the required information.
 Very similar methods work on people2 for personal web pages, as documented separately for that server.
 For ww2 and wws2, please follow these steps:

-Send an e-mail to firstname.lastname@example.org, identifying the subsite or sub-subsite that is to be password-protected.
+Send an e-mail to email@example.com, identifying the subsite that is to be password-protected.

-When the servers (and the load balancer) have been re-configured accordingly, you will be notified by e-mail.
+When the servers have been re-configured accordingly, you will be notified by e-mail.

-Login with SFTP to wws2, and upload into the subsite or sub-subsite a home page (e.g., index.html) and a text file named "ht.access" that has the appropriate content (see example and discussion, below).
+Login with SFTP to wws2, and upload into the subsite a home page (e.g., index.html) and a text file named "ht.access" that has the appropriate content (see example and discussion, below).